What is tuberous sclerosis?

-- Ash leaf patch – patches of skin are white because they lack pigment.
-These patches tend to take the shape of a leaf and are sometimes present at birth, but usually fade over the years.
+- ash leaf patch – patches of skin are white because they lack pigment.
+These patches tend to take the shape of a leaf and are sometimes present at birth

-- Shagreen patch – the skin patch has a textured, raised appearance, similar to orange peel.
-These patches are present at birth and usually form on the lower back.
-They can also develop later in life.
+- shagreen patch – the skin patch has a textured, raised appearance, similar to orange peel.
+These patches can be present at birth and usually form on the lower back.
+They can develop later in life

-- Epilepsy – around 80 per cent of children with tuberous sclerosis have seizures or fits.
+- epilepsy – around 80 per cent of people with tuberous sclerosis have seizures or fits.
 In some cases, the epilepsy starts within a few months of birth with infantile spasms.
-These seizures may lessen with time and cease altogether, but medication is needed to control them as soon as possible.
+These seizures may lessen with time and cease altogether, but medication is needed to control them as soon as possible

-- Developmental delay – depending on the severity of the condition, the child may fail to reach expected milestones within the normal age range.
-Whether or not a child will have developmental problems is usually apparent by their second birthday.
+- developmental delay – depending on the severity of the condition, the child may not reach expected milestones within the normal age range.
+Whether or not a child will have developmental problems with TSC is usually apparent by their second birthday

-- Mental retardation – depending on the severity, some children may have normal intellectual function, or mild to severe retardation.
+- intellectual disability – depending on the severity, some children may have normal intellectual function, or mild to severe intellectual disability

-- Autistic tendencies – typical behaviours associated with autism include the tendency to avoid eye contact, and problems with language and social development.
+- autism spectrum disorder (ASD) – typical behaviours associated with autism include the tendency to avoid eye contact, and problems with communication and social development

-A range of other organs may be affected by the tuber-like growths, including the lungs, kidneys, heart, bones and liver.
-Eighty per cent of people with tuberous sclerosis have affected kidneys.
+Any organ of the body can be affected by TSC tumours, including the lungs, kidneys, heart, bones and liver.
+Eighty per cent of people with TSC have affected kidneys.
 Rarely, children with affected eyes may experience visual problems.